amitmelamed/OOP_Ex2/README.md

 ### Loading times of large graphs
 - Loaded on a pc with 16GB of ram and an I7-7700HQ (mobile chip).
 - Each node has <b> exactly </b> 10 out edges.
+- All the functions used to test <b>performence</b> are in class 'lib'.
 </br>

 <b> In this assignment we for the first time ever encountered a problem with memory space, </br>